Beddington Heights traffic calming project

 About the project

-In recent years, there have been ongoing concerns about vehicle speeds along Berkley Drive N.W.
+In recent years, there were ongoing concerns about vehicle speeds along Berkley Drive N.W.
 The City of Calgary subsequently designed a community traffic calming pilot project that included the installation of temporary traffic calming curbs in the community.
-12 traffic calming curbs at six locations will now be made permanent in 2020.
+As part of this project, the temporary measures were made permanent in 2020.

-- Making sharing the road among people biking, walking and driving a safer and more predictable experience.
+The curb extensions make sharing the road among people walking, wheeling (e.g. biking, scooting) and driving a safer and more predictable experience.

 Frequently asked questions